 The US situation is a good example of how things can quickly change at the top of the State organisation…

 Health is an unquantifiable treasure; everyone should take care and protect themselves in the most reasonable, responsible and rational way.
 If a respiratory disease spreads through the air where infective substances – containing viruses and bacteria – are released via droplets and micro aerosols, then the most logical way for self-protection is a physical barrier whether or not we are infected.
 Here good sense must always be applied.
-For the peace of our mind and respect for our loved ones’ health, a simple surgical mask would be an easy act of respect towards ourselves and our community.
+For peace of mind and respect for our loved ones’ health, a simple surgical mask would be an easy act of respect towards ourselves and our community.
 You never know at the end…

 Face masks and respirators: who MUST wear them?